 Your employer may seek to modify, suspend, or terminate your workers’ compensation benefits before you have made a full recovery.
 If your employer sent you for an Independent Medical Examination (IME), you were subject to a vocational earning power assessment, or you received a suspension or modification petition in the mail, it is important that you contact an attorney as soon as possible to ensure your rights are protected.

-At Larry Pitt & Associates, P.C. our Philadelphia workers’ compensation lawyers are ready to answer your questions and help you fight to maintain your benefits.
+At Larry Pitt & Associates, P.C. our experienced and aggressive workers’ compensation lawyers are ready to answer your questions and help you fight to maintain your benefits.

 Suspension or Modification Requirements

 If your employer wants to suspend or modify your benefits, they must meet their burden of proving that your medical status has changed, and that you are capable of returning to some form of work, though not necessarily your previous position.

 If your employer can show that you are able to work and earn a living wage, they may be able to modify or suspend your weekly workers’ compensation payments.
 However, to do so your employer must follow certain procedures outlined in the Pennsylvania Workers’ Compensation Act, including sending you for an IME and having a vocational expert complete an earning capacity assessment and labor market survey.

 Independent Medical Examination (IME)

 To prove that you can return to work, your employer must first send you for an IME performed by a doctor of their choosing.
 If the IME doctor determines that you can return to work at some capacity, your employer may then proceed in attempting to modify or suspend your benefits.

 If your employer proves that you are capable of earning wages equal to or greater than your pre-injury wages, your wage benefits may be suspended.
 If your employer proves that you are capable of earning wages that are less than your pre-injury wages, then your benefits may be reduced to two-thirds of the difference between your pre- and post-injury wages.